csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-01-01-managing-disks-on-linux.md

 * Its important the take snapshot since its easy to broke partitions.

-#### 3. Display the amount of disk space used and available on filesystems.
+#### 3. Display the amount of disk space used and available on filesystem.

 ```
 acs@rhel9-4 /]$ sudo df -h
-[sudo] password for acs:
 Filesystem             Size  Used Avail Use% Mounted on
 devtmpfs               4.0M     0  4.0M   0% /dev
 tmpfs                  1.8G     0  1.8G   0% /dev/shm